-After we conducted an interview with Alexander Raysky – the head of QA department of XB Software company, we received more questions from our clients, partners and potential customers.
+After we conducted an interview with Alexander Raysky – the head of the QA department of XB Software company, we received more questions from our clients, partners, and potential customers.
 And again, we addressed our QA team lead asking him to give an insight into the peculiarities of QA outsourcing process.
 Here is a new interview that sheds light on the specifics of our QA team’s work with customers.
 You’ll also find information on the types of reporting, the most popular and not very popular types of testing, and also the guarantees promised by the QA team.

 – What types of test reporting exist?

 – In theory, there are two types of reporting – interim reports on product quality and final reports.
 Also, they can be divided depending on the person for whom such a report is made: customer, project manager, or technical test manager.
 For projects in which we hold single sessions of testing, we provide final reports on product quality, for example, functional testing report or safety audit report.
 For long-term projects, a monthly report on carried-out work is more useful.
 Or we provide regular reports on the product quality for the time being by the customer’s request.
 Also, testing artifacts such as test cases, check-lists, and use-cases developed in cooperation with the customer are provided.

 – How vital it is for the customer that the outsourced testers should have experience of teamwork in one project?